 There’s a joke at Westside Barbell, the world-renowned powerlifting gym in Columbus, Ohio, about the curse of the Westside Barbell tattoo.
-The theory goes that once someone gets the Westside Barbell logo inked in their skin… Continue Reading
+The theory goes that once someone gets the Westside Barbell logo inked in their… Continue Reading

 So maybe she’s not the best coach in the entire world, Azadeh Boroumand jokingly admits.
 With three Regional competitions under her belt and an 18th-place finish at this year’s Reebok CrossFit Games, the 27-year-old recently attended the Coach’s Prep Course at NorCal CrossFit in Santa Clara, Calif., to improve her skills as a coach.

-“I think sometimes as high-level athletes or somebody who’s been coaching for a long time, you… Continue Reading
+“I think sometimes as high-level athletes or somebody who’s been coaching for a long… Continue Reading

 Olympic-weightlifting coach Mike Burgener says the three snatch positions are the high hang, mid-thigh and floor.